- Research article

 Data analysis was carried out simultaneously with data collection using the conventional qualitative content analysis method developed by Elo and Kyngas .
 This method consisted of three phases of preparation, organization, and reporting.
 In the preparation phase, meaning units were extracted in the form of initial codes.
 In the organization phase, codes with similar meanings were labeled with one category; related categories were classified into a main category.
 The data was managed using the MAXQD software V. 2007.

 We applied four criteria proposed by Lincoln and Guba to evaluate trustworthiness, including credibility, dependability, conformability, and transferability .
-Triangulation in the data collection and analysis, (6 months), and maximum variance in sampling was performed to increase the data’s credibility.
+Triangulation in the data collection and analysis, prolonged engagement (6 months), and maximum variance in sampling was performed to increase the data’s credibility.
 Moreover, member checking was considered by giving some of the developed codes to the participants to assess the degree of consensus on the codes among the researchers and the participants.
 Parts of the transcripts, along with the extracted codes and categories, were sent to two external examiners to assess the data analysis process and provide dependability.
 Transferability was achieved through providing rich descriptions [22, 24].

 The participants included 11 women and 2 men.
 Demographic characteristics of the participants are summarized in Table 1.
 The content analysis led to the extraction of two main categories: “providing infrastructures” and “DNP as an opportunity to make positive outcomes.“ Table 2.